pscally1005/pscally1005.github.io/_posts/recipes/bread/2024-10-14-cauli-pizza.markdown

 - Transfer the cauliflower to a medium glass bowl, and cover with a plate.
 Microwave on high for 5 minutes

-- Meanwhile, add the rest of the crust ingredients (egg, mozzarella, parmesan, flax, oregano, garlic powder, onion powder, and red pepper flakes) to the bowl and mix
+- Meanwhile, add the rest of the crust ingredients (egg, mozzarella, parmesan, flax, oregano, garlic powder, onion powder, and red pepper flakes) to a bowl and mix
 - <center><img src="/assets/Food/Bread/Cauli Pizza/cauli-pizza-separate.jpg" alt="" class="instruction-image"></center>

 - Add the cauliflower to the bowl, and mix until fully combined.
 Divide the dough in half for 2 pizzas